Unavoidable Induced Subgraph of Infinite 2-connected Graphs: Introduction

 \begin{theorem} Every infinite connected graph contains an induced $K_\infty$, $K_{1,\infty}$, or $P_\infty$. \end{theorem}

-Let $\Theta_\infty$ be the family of graphs $G$ such that $G$ consists of two specified vertices and an infinite number of pairwise-independent paths between those two vertices.
+Let $\Theta_\infty$ be the family of graphs $G$ such that $G$ consists of two specified vertices and an infinite number of pairwise internally disjoint paths between those two vertices.
 Two examples from this family are shown below in \cref{fig:K2infandK2infplus}.
-In all figures in this paper, thin line segments represent single edges, and thick line segments represent paths (which may contain just a single edge).
+In all figures in this paper, thin line segments represent single edges, and thick line segments represent paths (which may consist of just a single edge).